 Pushing and Pulling Film: the Ultimate Guide

 “Pushing” and “pulling” are terms you’ll often hear in the film photography world.
-Because so many photographers’ relationships with the medium stem from a post-digital world, the topic is oftentimes misunderstood.
-So, Richard is breaking down exactly what it all means in our ultimate guide to pushing and pulling film!
+But because so many photographers’ relationships with the medium stem from a digital photography world, the topic is oftentimes misunderstood.

 1) PUSHING/PULLING DURING SHOOTING

-When you push your film during shooting (“underexposing” is the more common term for pushing film in-camera), you’re setting your camera to have a higher ISO rate than the film.
+When you push your film during shooting (“underexposing” is the more common term for pushing film in-camera; but, we also really need you to know what this is before we get to pushing in development, so we are going to frame it this way), you’re setting your camera to have a higher ISO rate than the film.
 Essentially, you’re telling your camera that the film inside it is more sensitive to light than it actually is.
-This speeds up the exposures, exposing your film to less light.
+This speeds up the exposures, thus exposing your film to less light.

-When you set your camera to have a lower ISO rate than your film, you are pulling your film during shooting (“overexposing” is the more common term for pulling film in-camera).
+When you set your camera to have a lower ISO rate than your film, you are pulling your film during shooting (“overexposing” is the more common term for pulling film in-camera; but again, we also really need you to know what this is before we get to pulling in development, so we are going to frame it this way).
 You’re telling your camera that the film is less sensitive to light than it is, thus exposing the film to more light.

 2) PUSHING/PULLING DURING DEVELOPMENT